My Favorite Productivity Hacks – Seven Methods to Claim Back Your Calendar

 If your answer is “Yes, but I don’t have time”, practice one or two of the methods given below.

-1- Have-Done Diary
+1 – Have-Done Diary

-In consulting firms, you have to maintain a timesheet in which you document daily how you use your time.
+In consulting firms, you must maintain a timesheet in which you document daily how you use your time.
 This can be great to give you an understanding of where you are focused and where your priorities lie.
 Similarly, you can increase the value of this exercise by maintaining a daily diary in which you document your accomplished tasks (Have-Done-Diary).
 I recommend a notebook and handwriting for this exercise.

 2 – The Pomodoro Method